MichaelZalla/StartupSass/README.md

 				$style: normal)
 ```

-This mixin module also defines some global `font-weight` variables that can be used in font definitions and typographic styles:
+This mixin module also defines some global `font-weight` variables that provide better symantics to your font definitions and typographic style rules:

 ```
 $font-weight-regular: 	400 !default;